An Ode to Portland

 Her sidewalks rise and buckle like tectonic plates, pushed upward by the relentless creep of ancient tree roots whose leaves fall amongst cigarette butts, human turd and rusty needles.
 Her walls are wrapped in ivy, graffiti and the sharp stench of piss.

-But for me, Portland was more than all of this, she was also a revolving door, a place I kept falling into and stumbling out of, as though she were a cosmic waypoint along a route I didn’t know I was on.
-A quiet accomplice of the universe, luring me back into the unsolvable game of life.
+But for me, Portland was more than all of this, she was also a revolving door, a city I kept circling back to, as if written into my story long before I knew how to read.
 Whether I had drifted aimlessly, or was pulled by the invisible currents of destiny mattered not, what mattered was that she beat the hell out of me.
-I would fumble through her, convinced I had what I needed, only to find pieces i never knew existed scattered about.
-Each return offered another lesson tucked beneath the moss and rain, one I hadn’t even known I was missing.
+I would fumble through her, convinced I had what I needed, only to find pieces of myself scattered about i never knew existed.

 I first arrived in Portland when i was 24, just one day after a suicide attempt that followed four months on the Pacific Crest Trail.
 And just a few days after arriving, as if i didn't feel weird enough, I left for my cousin’s funeral, who had, unlike me, succeded in committing suicide.
-Leaving me utterly flailing in the deep end, drowning in confusion and deepening the sense that something beyond me was in motion.
+Leaving me flailing in the deep end, drowning in confusion and nauseous with the sense that something beyond my control was in motion.

 That journey hadn’t just left me in a daze, it stripped me down entirely.
-I felt hollow, like everything I thought I was, had slowly been unraveled along the trail.
-Stepping into Portland felt like having just awoke from a very real-feeling dream, only to realize the dream wasn’t in fact a dream, rather it was and always had been my life, only now I was seeing it through a totally different lens and now realized there was no waking up.
+I felt hollow, like everything I thought I was, had slowly been leaking out along the trail.
+Stepping into Portland felt like waking from a vivid dream, only to discover the dream wasn’t a dream at all, it had always been my life.
+The only difference was the lens and the fact I now knew there was no waking up.

-I returned at age 26, after an emotionally testing winter ski bumming in Breckenridge, Colorado, i had been longing for love so much that i was willing to exchange my life for it.
+I returned at 26, after a winter ski-bumming in Breckenridge, Colorado, tired not from the mountains, but from the weight of wanting love so badly I was willing to trade my life for it.
 As “chance” would have it, that love happened to live in Portland, where i returned for a short, two-month stint, drunk on the idea that love will solve my problems.
 After a humbling escapade through Europe, I ended up in Chicago with my tail between my legs swearing never again.

 Age 27, year 2020, We all remember 2020 don't we?
 I boarded the plane for Portland just as the pandemic began to unfold, in fact, Trump declared the national emergency speech just as we were taking off.